 “How Did We Get Here?
 A Critical History of Transportation Systems”

 This seminar invites students to embark on a journey through the history of transportation systems by exploring the forces that have shaped the ways we move today.
-From the engineering marvels of ancient roadways to the cutting-edge advancements in autonomous vehicles, we will discover how transportation innovations have opened new avenues for human society, influencing urban design, global trade networks and much more.
+From the engineering marvels of ancient roadways to the cutting-edge advancements in autonomous vehicles, we will discover how transportation innovations have opened new avenues for human society, influencing urban design, global trade networks, and much more.
 However, these innovations come with their own set of challenges; for example, the introduction of leaded gasoline significantly improved automobile performance but at a great cost to public health.
 We will also delve into pivotal moments of conflict between transportation modes and the resulting political battles that have left lasting impacts on our movement infrastructure.
-This course will not only cover the technological advancements in land, sea and air transportation but will also encourage students to critically assess the ethical implications of these developments.
+This course will not only cover the technological advancements in land, sea, and air transportation but also encourage students to critically assess the ethical implications of these developments.

 Dr. Jennifer Wojton

-“Disruptive Technology: Past, Present and Future”
+“Disruptive Technology: Past, Present, and Future”

 This interdisciplinary course challenges students to consider how our past “disruptive technologies” (writing, books, archiving) have led to paradigmatic shifts that impact many aspects of our culture, including but not limited to communication, literacy, identity, entertainment, privacy, consumerism, intellectualism, civic responsibility, advocacy, health and wellness.
 We will also grapple with the present digital culture as a way to prepare us to consider which trends might impact our future.
-Our readings span many disciplines: philosophy, communication, techno-science, rhetoric and the humanities.
+Our readings span many disciplines: philosophy, communication, techno-science, rhetoric, and the humanities.
 We use key theorists to consider classic texts and contemporary popular culture artifacts: creative writing/TV/film.

 Contact Us